johanv/blog.johanv.org/posts/why-linux-for-real.rst

 easy, because it is often unclear what exactly is required to use your PC and what isn't.

-An open source Linux distribution is almost never preinstalled.
+A Linux distribution is almost never preinstalled.
 So you have to go through a tedious installation procedure.
 But after that, you have this clean system without crappy software.
 That alone makes up for the inconvenience of installing.